Error: Field cannot be left blank.

 After your contractor has installed the battery, they must submit an interconnection application with PG&E's Electric Generation Interconnection department.

-Step 3: Once you receive Permission to Operate, submit your Permanent Battery Storage Rebate application
+Step 5: Submit your Permanent Battery Storage Rebate application

 Note: The invoice is not the purchasing agreement/contract.
 The purchasing agreement reflects the warranty information along with the detailed breakdown cost of the labor, permanent battery storage system, and any other associated costs.